 Image credit: Wikimedia Commons attributed to Xavier Nègre

 This language diversity affected the spelling and grammar of records all throughout the French world in various degrees.
-The following French language record was created in 1757 in the town of Borce, province of Pyrénées-Atlantiques, France.
+The following French language record was created in 1757 in the town of Borce located in the modern department of Pyrénées-Atlantiques, France.

 Because Borce in the Pyrénées-Atlantiques is a Gascon speaking province, we may assume that the priest spoke Gascon, and a close examination of the record shows many instances of words that have been spelled in Gascon or with Gascon influence, such as: